 Ashley Fiona Ashkeepers & Ceramics carefully wraps and double boxes all Ashkeepers.
-When the Ashkeeper is ready to be shipped to you, I will send you a message (or Etsy will on my behalf) containing your Article ID/Tracking number so you can track your parcel.
+When the Ashkeeper is ready to be shipped to you, I will send you a message (or Squarespace will on my behalf) containing your Article ID/Tracking number so you can track your parcel.
 There are no guarantees on when your parcel will be delivered; if you need it ASAP please let me know before you place your order.
 Express post can be purchased at clients request.

 Ashley Fiona Ashkeepers & Ceramics is not responsible for products damaged or lost in the mail.
-Extra cover/insurance is included with Ashkeeper postage fee.
+Extra cover/insurance can be purchased in addition to the postage fee.
 My pieces are packed very carefully, but in the event of an unfortunate accident and the piece arrives broken, please photograph the damage immediately and email me the images.
 Photographs are needed if a claim is to be placed.

 As Postal services can be unpredictable, delivery delays can happen which is outside of my control.
 Ashley Fiona Ashkeepers & Ceramics advises you to check for delivery using the Tracking number provided via my online shop or call the Australia Post Customer Service line for further enquiries.

 I don't accept returns, exchanges, or cancellations.
 But please contact me if you have any problems with your order.